Indemnity: With negotiations

-Indemnities can be expensive enough to bankrupt a company which pays them: "If manufacturers ... are to survive, they will need liability insurance, as well as favorable contracts with retailers.
+Indemnities can be expensive enough to bankrupt a company that pays them: "If manufacturers ... are to survive, they will need liability insurance, as well as favorable contracts with retailers.
 If you look at a big retailers, such as Trader Joe's or Costco or Walmart or Randalls, very often there will be an indemnity provision providing that, if you want to sell a product in our stores, and if it gets someone sick or if it has to be recalled, and it's your fault, you must pay us back for that."

 When a contract is "negotiable," the indemnitor negotiates to control those legal costs.
 It will not let the indemnified party (indemnitee) overspend: "An arrangement in which the indemnitee makes decisions about how to defend and settle the claim while the indemnitor writes the checks presents a moral hazard.
 Knowing that its defense and settlement costs are being borne by the indemnitor, the indemnitee may be encouraged to engage a more expensive legal team or pursue a riskier defense strategy than it would otherwise.
 For this reason, most indemnitors are unwilling to indemnify against claims when they do not control the defense of the claim."

 The American Bar Association has published advice on negotiations of construction contracts: that (1) owners try to get contractors to indemnify as much as possible and for (2) contractors (a) indemnify only for their own negligence and (b) "establish a right but not a duty for the contractor to defend under an indemnification claim."

 An example of letting the indemnitor control costs is in the case of a contractor for a homeowners' association (HOA) in which "Contractor shall indemnify, defend (by counsel reasonably acceptable to Association) and hold harmless the Association."
 Companies and HOAs also use indemnity to protect directors since few would serve as directors if their risks were not indemnified.
 Negotiation is important for both parties.
 "Just about all homeowner association management contracts have a provision which states that the HOA shall indemnify the manager under certain circumstances ...
 There are several ways the indemnification clause can be drafted and both management and HOA must take into account what protects each the best."

 If indemnitors can negotiate a limit on liability in their contract, that limits the cost of a potential indemnity if they "make clear in the agreement that any limitations of liability (whether in the form of caps or exclusions of certain types of damages – e.g., consequential) apply to the ... indemnification."